 |In a nutshell, abstraction is hiding implementation with the help of an interface and an abstract class.||In a nutshell, encapsulation is hiding the data with the help of getters and setters.|

-In this article, we have seen what is Abstraction vs Encapsulation and the difference between them.
+In this article, we have seen what Abstraction vs Encapsulation and the difference between them is.
 While both are Data Hiding OOP ideas, they are quite distinct from one another.
 It masks the background information and highlights the critical information points to reduce complexity and improve effectiveness.
 With new requirements, the encapsulated code is very flexible and easy to change.

 This has been a guide to the top difference between Abstraction vs Encapsulation.
-Here we also discuss the Abstraction vs Encapsulation key differences with infographics, and comparison table.
+Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –